 If you’re bored and desperately looking for something to do, try a social media purge!

-Yes, social media is fun, and bright, and bold, and filled with beautiful pictures… But honestly, it can be also very time-consuming and even depressing.
+Yes, social media is fun, and bright, and bold, and filled with beautiful pictures… But honestly, it can also be very time-consuming and even depressing.

 Admit it, you have been comparing yourself with social media influencers or your friends who have been “living the life” at least once.